Robpol86/robpol86.com/docs/posts/2025/2025-07-20-truenas-scale-telegraf.md

 # TrueNAS Telegraf, Influx, Grafana

-This guide explains how I've setup single node instances of Grafana, Telegraf, and InfluxDB on my Beelink mini NAS running TrueNAS SCALE (25.04.1).
+This guide explains how I run Grafana, InfluxDB, and Telegraf on TrueNAS SCALE (25.04.1 as of this writing) running on my Beelink Me Mini.

+## Prerequisites

 TODO

-## Prerequisites
+Before starting we need to configure TrueNAS to use apps.
+For this guide we're using **Vault** as the pool and we'll be creating a new dataset for apps.
+We'll name this dataset **Apps**.

 ➡️ Datasets > Vault > Add Dataset

 1. **Name**: Apps
 1. **Dataset Preset**: Apps

-➡️ Apps > Configuration > **Choose Pool**: Vault
+➡️ Apps > Configuration

-### Add Datasets
+1. **Choose Pool**: Vault

 ➡️ Datasets > Vault/Apps > Add Dataset